 Digital Battery Charging Programs:

-Charger manufacturers are different from battery manufacturers.
+Charger manufacturers are different entities from battery manufacturers.
 Chargers from any one manufacturer will charge batteries from many battery manufacturers.
 Default charging programs make assumptions (via “rules-of-thumb”) based on averages for battery materials, construction and operating temperatures.
 Occasionally in real life, factory defaults must be tweaked.
 Not all flooded wet cells are the same; not all AGMs are the same.
 Balmar voltage regulators allow the setpoints for charging-stage voltage, stage duration and battery temperature to be adjusted.
 Most newer shore power chargers allow for some parameters to be adjusted.
 Many older technology chargers do not.
 Shore power chargers should be equipped with temperature probes for the batteries they charge.
 If the charger’s battery-type setting (flooded, AGM, Gel) is correct for the battery being charged, and batteries nevertheless continue to lose electrolyte, reduce the bulk setpoint voltage in steps of 0.1 volt and monitor the results.
 Electrolyte loss should decrease.
 Do that incrementally until full charging occurs with minimal electrolyte loss.
 The effect will be that it may take a few minutes longer to achieve a fully charged battery (total time from start-of-bulk through end-of-absorb), but there will be less electrolyte loss, less hydrogen outgassing, and more complete re-constitution of lead sulfate.

 These same processes occur inside AGM and Gel batteries.
 The difference is, because AGM and Gel batteries are sealed, it can’t be seen or measured.
 These batteries have pressure operated valves (Valve Regulated Lead Acid) that retain the outgassed hydrogen under pressure, and allow it to resorb into it’s electrolyte over time.
 That does work, to a point.
 However, it’s way better to avoid overcharging sealed batteries.
 For maximum return on service life, set charging parameters so that sealed batteries charge slowly.
 Especially so with Gels, because hydrogen gas escaping in gel cells can actually create gaps (channels) in the Gel, which can result in permanent loss of capacity in the cell.

 Equalization (called “conditioning” by some manufacturers) is the process of applying an intentional over-voltage charge to a battery.
 Because the battery to be equalized starts out fully charged, DC currents forced through the battery during equalization are relatively low.
 Equalizing is very hard on the mechanical structure of the plates and the plate support frames.
 It also causes aggressive release of hydrogen gas (gassing).
 These negatives are why very few AGMs, and no Gels, can be equalized.
-Battery and charger manufacturers recommend equalizing flooded wet cells only when the SpGr in resting cells differ from cell-to-cell by from 0.15 to 0.20.
+Battery and charger manufacturers recommend equalizing flooded wet cells only when the Specific Gravity (SpGr) in resting cells differ from cell-to-cell by from 0.15 to 0.20.

 Measuring SpGr is not hard, but it is tedious.
 Achieving a “resting” state is impractical on most boats while batteries are in use.
 Lead-acid flooded wet cells are 2.2VDC each, so there are 6 cells in each battery of nominally 12V.
 A bank of three 12V batteries will have 36 individual cells.
 Only the most dedicated owners will measure the SpGr of 36 cells to determine if equalization is actually appropriate.